jgassens/asusrouter/README.md

 Python library used by the Home Assistant AsusRouter integration.

-The original library can read a lot of router state and can already apply some router settings, but it did not expose a clean way for an agent or integration to manage ASUSWRT manual DHCP assignments.
-This branch adds that missing surface without requiring SSH.
+The original library can read a lot of router state and can already apply some router settings, but it did not expose a way for an integration to manage ASUSWRT manual DHCP assignments.

 ## Problem